SUBSCRIBE TO OUR FREE NEWSLETTER

 [....]
 Crews expect to start drilling the second well by Jan.
 20, Marshall said, once site preparations are complete.
 The second well is being drilled in the event that the first one misses its target or is unable to deliver enough brine and mud to stop the leak.

-Meanwhile, toxic fumes continue pouring into the air surrounding Porter Ranch, which has a population of roughly 30,000 people.
+Meanwhile, toxic fumes continue pouring into the air surrounding Porter Ranch, which has roughly 30,000 people.
 According to environmental and public health advocate Erin Brockovich, the crisis is the worst in state history and the biggest chemical poisoning catastrophe since BP's Deepwater Horizon spill in the Gulf of Mexico in 2010.

 "The enormity of the Aliso Canyon gas leak cannot be overstated," Brockovich wrote earlier this month after visiting Porter Ranch.
-"Gas is escaping through a ruptured pipe more than 8,000 feet underground, and it shows no sign of stopping.
-As the pressure from weight on top of the pipe causes the gas to diffuse, it only continues to dissipate across a wider and wider area.
+"Gas is escaping through a ruptured pipe more than 8,000 feet underground, showing no sign of stopping.
+As the pressure from the weight on top of the pipe causes the gas to diffuse, it only continues to dissipate across a wider and wider area.
 According to tests conducted in November by the California Air Resources Board, the leak is spewing 50,000 kilograms of gas per hour--the equivalent to the strength of a volcanic eruption."